kavyanshpandey/Covid19--Tracker/README.md

 ## [Features]
 1. Visiters will get all latest information related to `covid-counts`.
-2. Visiters can also get the `counts` for thier country by selecting country name from dropdown.
+2. Visiters can also get the `counts` for thier country by selecting country name from dropdown..

 ## [Clone Repository]
 ```